zeek/zeek-docs/scripts/base/utils/addrs.zeek.rst

    digits, an empty string is returned.

-   :a: the string to normalize.
+   :param a: the string to normalize.

    :returns: a normalized MAC address, or an empty string in the case of an error.